fcossio/pyscript/README.md

 bash <name>/run.sh
 ```

-The logs are automatically configured to be saved in the <name>/output folder every
+The logs are automatically configured to be saved in the <name>/output folder